 - You have had a blood transfusion in the last year

 - You are pregnant

-- You have had another live vaccine within the past 4 weeks
+- You have had another live vaccine within the past four weeks

-Where can I go to get a free MMR vaccine?
+Where can I get a free MMR vaccine?

 - Your general practice (GP)

 - Participating community pharmacies (no appointment needed) - click here to find one near you

 - New Plymouth Vaccination Centre - Baker Tilly, 109 Powderham Street (no appointment needed)